linyilover/CarolynePortfolio/content/pages/projects/project-two.md

 description: >-
   This website serves as an informative platform dedicated to the global Environmental Movement, a critical initiative that seeks to address some of the most pressing environmental challenges facing our world today.
-The site covers a broad range of topics related to environmental sustainability, including pollution, deforestation, climate change, and the loss of biodiversity.
 featuredImage:
   type: ImageBlock
   url: /images/Screenshot 2025-02-05 212100.png